Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # List of games that embed a printer library but without printer support for the player

 Code analysis of the Game Boy and Game Boy Color romsets revealed that some games (generally sequels of the preceding list) embed a printer library into the code but no printer support for the player.
 Some of them where clearly intended to use the printer as their gameplay is about unlocking images.
 The printer support was probably dismissed during game development as most of them are late published Game Boy Color games.
-Lazy recycling of non-optimized libraries is also not excluded as memory size was less and less critical at this time.
+Lazy recycling of non-optimized graphical libraries is also not excluded as memory size was less and less critical at this time.

 - *Bouken!
 Dondoko-tou (冒険!ドンドコ島)*
 - *Buffy the Vampire Slayer (never released in Japan)*